-2.1.3 Connecting the Remote
+2.2.3 Connecting the Remote

-CAUTION: When battery power needs to be connected to the inverter, all battery negative connections must always be connected before the battery positive connection.
-When battery power needs to be removed from the inverter, the battery positive should be removed before any battery negative connections are disconnected.
-This prevents any communication chips/lines becoming the DC return path to the battery - causing permanent damage to all connected accessories on the network.
+CAUTION: When connecting battery power to the inverter, all battery negative connections must be connected prior to the battery positive connections.
+When removing battery power from the inverter, the battery positive should be removed before any battery negative connections are disconnected.
+This prevents any communication chips/lines from becoming the DC return path to the battery-causing permanent damage to all connected accessories.

-Summation: Ensure all Battery Negative circuits are always connected before connecting or disconnecting Battery Positive.
+Summation: Ensure all battery negative circuits are always connected before connecting or disconnecting battery positive.

-- 1. Run the remote cable between the remote and the inverter/charger.
-This cable is a 4-wire telephony standard with RJ11 connectors on each end.
+- Route the remote cable between the remote and the inverter/charger.
+This 25' cable is a 4-wire telephony standard with RJ11 connectors on each end.
 A standard telephone cable (with 4 conductors) may be substituted if the provided remote cable cannot be used. - 2.
 Connect the remote cable to the inverter/charger's Remote port (blue label).
 Refer to Figure 2-3. - 3.
 Connect the inverter to the batteries, but ensure the inverter is off and that no AC power is connected to the inverter. - 4.
 While monitoring the front of the remote, connect the other end of the remote cable into the RJ11 jack on the back side of the remote (Figure 2-3). - 5.
 Immediately upon connecting the remote cable the LEDs will illuminate as the unit goes through a self-test.
 After the initial self-test, text should appear with a system status message indicating the current state of the inverter/charger.
 If not, please refer to the Troubleshooting section. - 6.
-Next, mount the remote to the desired surface or to the bezel (using the two $#6 \times \frac{1}{2}$ " Phillips flat head screws).
+Next, mount the remote to the desired surface or to the bezel (using the two supplied #6 x $\frac{1}{2}$ " Phillips flat head screws).
 The remote is ready for setup.